 - ¾ to 1 cup of water

-Step 5 Use the non-stick rolling pin or a rolling pin lightly coated in flour to roll your dough out to about ¼” thick.
+Step 2 Mix it well.
+You can use the dough hook attachment on your stand mixer or your hands to knead the mixture for 5-10 minutes.
+Next, place it on parchment paper.
+Use a non-stick rolling pin or a rolling pin lightly coated in flour to roll your dough out to about ¼” thick.
+You can also use a glass bottle to flatten it.

 Paint the whole hand black and let it dry.
 Once it’s dried, paint a white circle in the middle and add the eyes and an orange triangle for the beak.

 We absolutely LOVE seeing your preschoolers learning through play!
-Please take photos and videos of your child's finished product or them making their salt dough handprints and share them with us on Facebook and Instagram!
+Please take photos and videos of your child's finished product or them making their Christmas salt dough handprints and share them with us on social media using the hashtag #myprekbox!
+Also, if you aren't already, be sure to LIKE and FOLLOW us on Facebook and Instagram for more fun activities to do at home with your little ones!

 Haven't yet tried My Pre-K Box?